x0rzavi/whatsapp-spammer/README.md

 - Copy the entire JSON string generated and paste it in the ```SESSION``` field in heroku.
 - Give your app a name, choose a region and then Deploy.
 - Wait for a few minutes for the process to complete.
-- The spammer is now running and listening for your commands.
+- The spammer is now running and listening for your commands.<br>

 ### Additional notes and steps:
 - This app will need a cron job to keep it alive, so follow these steps.